Eileen Joyce: Early life and education

 Eileen Joyce was born in Zeehan, a mining town in Tasmania.
 She was born in Zeehan District Hospital and not, as many reference works claim, in a tent.
 She frequently claimed her birthday was 21 November in either 1910 or 1912, but a search of Tasmanian birth registrations shows she was born on 1 January 1908.
-(NOTE: It was common practice for birth dates to be registered as 1 January when the birth does not occur in a hospital and thus not registered on the exact date, but rather later, which means if 21 November was indeed her date of birth, she was likely born in 1907.)
 She was the fourth of seven children of Joseph Thomas Joyce (born 1875), grandson of an Irish immigrant, and Alice Gertrude May.
 One of her three elder sisters (all born in Zeehan) died shortly after birth, and one of her three younger brothers died at age two.

 The family had moved to Western Australia by 1911.
 They lived firstly in Kununoppin and later in Boulder.
 Despite their poverty, her parents encouraged her musical development and she began music lessons at age 10.

 She attended St Joseph's Convent School in Boulder where she was taught music by Sister Mary Monica Butler.
 When she was aged 13, her family's financial circumstances meant that Eileen had to leave school.
 However, they managed to find enough money to pay for piano lessons with a private teacher, Rosetta Spriggs (a great-grandpupil of Antonín Dvořák).
 She made Eileen known to a visiting Trinity College examiner, Charles Schilsky, a former violinist with the Lamoureux Orchestra in Paris.
 Schilsky was extremely impressed with Joyce: he later wrote "There is no word to explain Miss Joyce's playing other than genius.
 She is the biggest genius I have ever met throughout my travels".